melizalab/comp-neurosci/resources/syllabus.md

 ## Course Schedule

 This schedule is subject to change based on the interests of the class and our progress through the material, and some readings have yet to be chosen.
 If there's something you want to cover that isn't listed, let me know!
 In general, Tuesdays will be used for lecture-based instruction, and Thursdays for in-class work.
 Readings must be completed before class on Tuesday.
-Assignment instructions can be found on Collab and must be submitted before class on Tuesday the following week.
+Assignments are distributed on Rivanna and must be completed before class on Tuesday the following week.

 | Week | Topic                                          | Readings                                 | Assignments            |
 |------|------------------------------------------------|------------------------------------------|------------------------|